To sit near one’s Shadow

 The relationship between experience and concentration

 You can also have an experience of concentration, of directing your mind towards one thing and becoming completely absorbed in it.
-Your field of vision narrows and you perceive only that one object − you are concentrating.
+Your field of vision narrows and you perceive only that one object you are concentrating on.

 One thing is concentrating, and another is expanding your awareness into the whole situation in which you find yourself − becoming one with your surroundings as a whole.

-During the meditation itself, when you alternate between concentration and an expanded awareness, both methods can support each other.
-In meditation it can be collecting all your interest, energy and feeling into your meditation object.
-This you do for some time.
+During the meditation itself, collecting your awareness and spreading your awareness can support each other.
+You alternate between concentration and an expanded awareness.
+It can happen in the way where you collect all your interest, energy and feeling into your meditation object.
+This, you do for a while.
 And just before you lose interest, you expand your field of awareness into the whole inner space, with all that it may contain of words, pictures, feelings and states, everything all at once.
-This you are one with, this you experience.
-And then again you focus ...
+This, you are one with; this, you experience.
+And then, again you focus …

-Alternating between the two will deepen you state a little each time you go from one to the other.
+Alternating between the two will deepen your state a little each time you go from one to the other.
 Many a tantric meditation is based on this.

 How do we relate to our experiences?

 When facing any experience, we can, with varying success, try to keep it at a distance.
 We may hold ourselves more or less open or we may be dulled by our habits of everyday life.